 In your mind, the risk is that something terrible will happen if you’re not great at everything you do.

-Now first of all – you’re probably a lot better than you think, so the outcome you’re so afraid of happening probably won’t even come to pass.
+Now first of all – you’re probably a lot better than you think, so the outcome you’re so afraid of happening probably won’t even come true.

-But let’s say it does come to pass.
+But let’s say it does come true.
 What’s the worst that will happen?
 Sure, it may suck for a little while, but you’ll survive.
 You’ll learn from it and move on (and be stronger because of it!).